PBS-KIDS/Platypus/README.md

 2D tile based game framework in HTML5

 The Platypus Engine allows rapid development of 2D orthogonal tile based games for deployment in HTML5 compatible browsers.
 The engine uses a component based model, and includes many ready to use components to allow users to start adding assets and editing levels right away.
-The component based model lends itself to community members adding new funcitonality, we hope you'll share what you've done!
+The component based model lends itself to community members adding new functionality, we hope you'll share what you've done!

 Platypus uses: